 - For long-tail DTC brand inventory with first-party tracking, evaluate Refersion

-Open an Amazon Associates account if you do not have one, then connect it to ChatAds through the dashboard.
-Pipe outgoing answer engine messages through the API using the TypeScript or Python SDK, and affiliate links come back in under 200 milliseconds with 100% commission retention.
+Open an Amazon Associates account if you do not have one, then add the ChatAds widget to your site and connect that account in the dashboard.
+Flip on monetization, and affiliate links start appearing in the chat replies with 100% commission retention.
 Layer Rakuten or FlexOffers underneath once the category mix outgrows what Amazon covers.
 For the integration sequence, see our step-by-step affiliate link integration walkthrough.

 Frequently Asked Questions